tlabak/MachineLearning/neural-networks/README.md

 - Implement regularization for the MLP's weights
 - Create a feature transformation that allows a linear model to classify a challenging spiral dataset.

-You will also write up answers to the five free response questions.

-In every function where you need to write code, there is a `raise NotImplementeError` in the code.
-You will replace that line with code that completes what the function docstring asks you to do.
-The test cases will guide you through the work you need to do and tell you how many points you've earned.
-The test cases can be run from the root directory of this repository
-with:

-``python -m pytest -s``

-To run a single test, you can specify it with `-k`, e.g., `python -m pytest -s -k test_setup`.
-To run a group of tests, you can use `-k` with a prefix, e.g., `python -m pytest -s -k test_model` will run all tests that begin with `test_model`.
-The `-s` means that any print statements you include will in fact be printed; the default behavior (`python -m pytest`) will suppress everything but the pytest output.

-We will use these test cases to grade your work!
-Even if you change the test cases such that you pass the tests on your computer, we're still going to use the original test cases to grade your assignment.

-## Questions?
-Problems?
-Issues?

-Simply post on Piazza and we'll get back to you.